-11.0 Compliance monitoring by Minnesota Housing is required as a result of the Federal Budget Reconciliation Bill.
-All tax credit projects will be monitored by Minnesota Housing in accordance with Section 42(m)(1)(B)(iii) and Treasury Regulations 1.42-5.
+11.0 All tax credit projects will be monitored by Minnesota Housing in accordance with Section 42(m)(1)(B)(iii) and Treasury Regulations 1.42-5.
 See Minnesota Housing's Tax Credit Compliance Manual for additional information on compliance and monitoring.